 Companies are moving away from standard emails and embracing chat apps such as What’s App (owned by Meta), Telegram and Instagram as a means of integrating into the fabric of their customers’ lives.
 With the advancements in technology, businesses are now using RTC to increase productivity and connect with customers.
 RTC can be used for a variety of purposes such as ordering food or getting updates on a product.

 By using RTC, businesses can save time and make interactions more efficient.
 The less friction there is between communication, the smoother the customer experience which is why RTC technology is proving popular.

-Real time communication has both its advantages and disadvantages of course, whether it’s on a personal or professional level.
-However, in today’s workplace, we’re able to take advantage of these capabilities more and more which helps organisations communicate without geographical limitations, allowing easy access to co-workers as well as with clients.
+Real-time communication has both its advantages and disadvantages of course, whether it’s on a personal or professional level.
+However, in today’s workplace, we’re able to take advantage of these capabilities more and more which helps organisations communicate without geographical limitations, allowing easy access to co-workers as well as clients.

-Examples of real time communication are all around us thanks to the Internet and the technology and connectivity available to us.
+Examples of RTC are all around us thanks to the Internet and the technology and connectivity available to us.
 Some of you will recognise, and no doubt use RTC daily yet not realise it.
 Examples of RTC include:

 - Instant Messaging Services (e.g. What’s App, Telegram, Messenger, Slack, Signal)

 - Integrated web and Internet chat (e.g. Intercom, Live Chat, Help Scout)

 - Support chatbots (answering common questions in a conversational style)

 - and of course, the traditional tried and tested face-to-face (F2F)